cacheflowe/ctd-design-studio/README.md

 📋 Agenda

-- Get more documentation of your work.
-You may want to ask roommates & family to come be users of your project for the sake of documentation
+- Present your work to the class
-- Review case study progress if you want input
+- ~~Get more documentation of your work.
+You may want to ask roommates & family to come be users of your project for the sake of documentation~~

 ---

-### May 1 (No class)
+### May 4 (No class)

 📋 Agenda